rayvburn/ORB-SLAM2_ROS/README.md

 # ORB-SLAM2_ROS

-This package contains a ROS wrapper for ORB-SLAM2 (https://github.com/raulmur/ORB_SLAM2).
+This package contains a ROS wrapper for [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).

 ORB-SLAM2 provides a VSLAM (Visual Simultaneous Localization and Mapping) as a ROS node.
 Using ORB-SLAM2, you can create a 3-D feature-based sparse map, 2-D occupancy grid map (like a building floorplan) from camera data collected by a mobile robot.

-Original package already added some features to the ORB-SLAM2 (https://gitlab.tubit.tu-berlin.de/breakdowncookie/ORB_SLAM2).
+[Original package](https://gitlab.tubit.tu-berlin.de/breakdowncookie/ORB_SLAM2) already added some features to the ORB-SLAM2.
 It's authors are: Jan Brehmer, Christopher-Eyk Hrabia, Sebastiano Barrera.
 I modified it in matters of my MSc thesis.

-Binary version of vocabulary file was proposed by poine (https://github.com/poine/ORB_SLAM2).
+Binary version of vocabulary file was proposed by [`poine`](https://github.com/poine/ORB_SLAM2).

 # 1. Documentation